CsabaDu/CsabaDu.DynamicTestData/README-beta.md

 ### **Architectural Principles Realized**

-This project is meticulously designed to adhere to and exemplify the following foundational architectural principles:
+This project is meticulously designed to adhere to and exemplify the following foundational architectural principles (with examples):

 **SOLID Principles**
 - **Single Responsibility**